Career progression and professional development are common goals when relocating overseas.

-Choosing a school that matches their family’s requirements is perhaps the most important decision an assignee will make during their relocation.
-Particularly if they plan on investing their hard-earned cash in private education.
-Get this right and their kids will feel at home in no time.
+Choosing a school that matches their family’s requirements is perhaps the most important decision an assignee will make during their relocation, particularly if you plan on investing in private education.

 According to the annual census of leading independent schools in the UK, the average fee for attending a top private school has risen past £17,000 a year for the first time.
 However, the data – collected from the 1,300 members of the Independent Schools Council – revealed an increase of just 3.3% compared with 2017 – the slowest annual rise since 1994.